Q:

 A:

-In the field of chemical analysis, bisphenol A(BPA) and bisphenol F(BPF) are two important bisphenol compounds.
+In the field of chemical analysis, bisphenol A(BPA) and bisphenol F(BPF) are two crucial bisphenol compounds.
 Due to their similarity in chemical structure, chromatographic separation often faces certain challenges.
-In this paper, the chromatographic separation conditions of bisphenol A and bisphenol F will be compared in detail from the aspects of the selection of chromatographic technology, the optimization of separation conditions and the influence of analysis results, so as to help analysts better grasp the separation methods of these two kinds of compounds.
+In this paper, the chromatographic separation conditions of bisphenol A and bisphenol F will be compared in detail from the aspects of the selection of chromatographic methodology, the optimization of separation conditions and the affect of analysis results, so as to help analysts better grasp the separation methods of these two kinds of compounds.
+Crazy, isn't it?.

 1. CHROMATOGRAPHIC TECHNIQUE SELECTION